 In this ever-evolving technological world, time to market is of the utmost importance.
 If you have the opportunity to work with a partner that can speed your solution to market without losing quality, there’s no good reason not to do so.
 A professional mobile partner can speed time to market in two ways: staffing and feature libraries.

-Staffing, yet again, shifts the equation in favor of a dedicated mobile partner, but this time for time to market issues.
-If you have to run the gamut of HR operations to find, hire, and train a new resource to plan and build your app, you’re wasting weeks or months of dev time.
+Staffing shifts the equation in favor of a dedicated mobile partner, but this time to market issues.
+If you have to run the gamut of HR operations to find, hire, and train a new resource to plan and build your app, you’re wasting weeks or months of development time.
 If you hire a professional app developer, they already have staff and resources ready to go.
-They don’t have to find and hire new resources for your project; they already have experts standing by.
-Sure, you have to spend a week or two explaining the project to a third party so they understand your business and precisely how the app will be used in gritty detail, but that pales in comparison to the time it would take to find and hire an individual (or team, depending on the scope of the app).
+They don’t have to find and retain new resources for your project; they already have experts standing by.
+Sure, you have to spend a week or two explaining the project to a third party.
+Hence, they understand your business and precisely how the app will be used in gritty detail, but that pales compared to the time it would take to find and hire an individual (or team, depending on the scope of the app).

-On a related note, the best app developers constantly build and refine a central repository of features and modules they have developed and deployed in past applications.
+The best app developers consistently build and refine a central repository of features and modules they have developed and deployed in past applications on a related note.
 This “feature library” can allow those mobile experts to forego building every feature from scratch within each new engagement.
-Instead, they can drag and drop features or modules into your app and customize it as necessary (to match brand guidelines, slightly alter functionality, etc…), meaning it takes less time and costs less money to deliver a final product.
+Instead, they can drag and drop features or modules into your app and customize it as necessary (to match brand guidelines, slightly alter functionality, etc.), meaning it takes less time and costs less money to deliver a final product.
 Furthermore, those features/modules have already been tested, refined, and perfected, ensuring you’re getting the best version of that feature they’re ever built because every prior app in circulation has given them valuable feedback on how to improve each module respectively.

-Cost effectiveness provides the final advantage a third-party developer offers over an in-house solution.
-If you think about the salary required to hire a mobile team, it’s a six-figure number that probably doesn’t being with “1.” iOS and Android developers are incredibly expensive resources.
-If you want to build a high quality app, you need a product manager, project manager, and strategy guru to help with the product roadmap and strategic vision.
+Cost-effectiveness provides the final advantage a third-party developer offers over an in-house solution.
+If you think about the salary required to hire a mobile team, it’s a six-figure number that probably doesn’t begin with “1.” iOS and Android developers are incredibly valuable resources.
+If you want to build a high-quality app, you need a product manager, project manager, and strategy guru to help with the product road map and strategic vision.
 There might be some overlap between those positions, but that’s at least another person you ought to hire.
 In the amount of money you’ve spent on, at a minimum, two full-time resources, you could build the app on multiple platforms instead.
-There’s no way to provide an in-house solution as cost effectively as using a mobility expert.
+There’s no way to provide an in-house solution as cost-effectively as using a mobility expert.
 And as we discussed in the previous section, using that proprietary feature library also provides massive cost reductions in the long run.

 There are legitimate reasons for favoring an in-house approach to app development.
-If you are a technology company that wants to build a substantial suite of apps, refine them, and rerelease them every six months or so, it makes sense to build a mobility department and do so.
-However, if you, like the vast majority of businesses out there, have an idea for one or two apps that could aid your marketing or improve your operations, there’s almost no advantage to trying to do so internally.
-Partnering with a true enterprise mobility expert provides the best possible combination of expertise, accountability, time to market, cost effectiveness, and fewest headaches achievable.
-The question then becomes, simply, who is the best enterprise-specific mobility expert out there?
+If you are a technology company that wants to build a substantial suite of apps, refine them, and re-release them every six months or so, it makes sense to create a mobility department and do so.
+However, if you, like the vast majority of businesses out there, have an idea for one or two apps that could aid your marketing or improve your operations.
+There’s almost no advantage in trying to do so internally.
+Partnering with an ideal enterprise mobility expert provides a combination of accountability and cost-effectiveness.
+The question then becomes, simply, who is the best enterprise-specific mobile app developer out there?